Eddie-254/movie_scraper/README.md

 ﻿# movie_scraper
 The function of this web scraper is to:
-- Inspect the HTML for the data needed
+- Inspect the IMDB HTML for top 50 movies
-- Use the written code to extract the data
+- write code to extract the data
 - Put the code in a loop to grab all the data from each movie
 - Build a DataFrame with pandas
 - Clean extracted data in pandas